acend/cilium-basics-training/content/en/docs/09/_index.md

 ✅ Connected cluster cluster1 and cluster2!
 ```

 It may take a bit for the clusters to be connected.
-You can the following command to wait for the connection to be successful:
+You can execute the following command

 ```bash
 cilium clustermesh status --context cluster1 --wait
 ```
+to wait for the connection to be successful.
+The output should be:

 ```
 ⚠️  Service type NodePort detected!
 Service may fail when nodes are removed from the cluster!